 On this page you will find Frequently Asked Questions about Legionella and our water management practices.

-At The Wesley Hospital we currently conduct approximately 60-70 water tests per month and promptly report these results to Queensland Health and also publish these results on this page.
+At The Wesley Hospital we currently conduct monthly water tests and promptly report these results to Queensland Health and also publish these results on this page.